 These stricter HIPAA and telehealth audio rules replace the less stringent waivers put into place during COVID, and they are only the beginning.
 It is imperative that you bolster your telehealth program to ensure you are compliant.
 The government always said they’d be issuing tighter regulations affecting HIPAA and telehealth — and that time has arrived.

 Complying with the stricter regulations that impact HIPAA and telehealth is essential to your ability to continue offering these much-sought-after services.
 This is where expert Amanda Waesch, Esq., can help.
-On Wednesday, August 17th at 3pm ET, during a 60-minute online training session, Amanda will walk you through how to comply with the more aggressive HIPAA telehealth rules so you can keep providing virtual services to your patients.
+During her 60-minute online training session, Amanda will walk you through how to comply with the more aggressive HIPAA telehealth rules so you can keep providing virtual services to your patients.

 Here are just a few of the step-by-step tactics you’ll receive by attending this online training to help you avoid the HIPAA compliance hurdles affecting your telehealth services: